Bankruptcy and student loans

 Getting additional help

-If you filed for bankruptcy, your lender may no longer “hold” your student loans.
-ECMC is the nation’s primary servicer of FFEL Program loans in bankruptcy, which means we probably hold your loans.
+If you filed for bankruptcy, your lender may no longer "hold" your student loans.

 If you don’t know who your loan holder is, go to the National Student Loan Data System (NSLDS), which is the central database for all federal student loan information.

 Please note: If you wish ECMC to disclose your private information to anyone else, we will need you to complete and sign an Authorization giving your consent.
 Send the form directly to us.
 Mail the form to:

 Tools and forms

 Frequently asked questions